niobio-cash-classic/gateway-woocommerce/README.md

 == Description ==

 Your online store must use WooCommerce platform (free wordpress plugin).
-Once you have installed and activated WooCommerce, you may install and activate Karbo for WooCommerce.
+Once you have installed and activated WooCommerce, you may install and activate NBR for WooCommece.

 = Benefits =